seantoconnor/seantoconnor.github.io/_pages/jmp.md

 ## The Sensitivity to Weather

 Not all states are equally amenable to spending time outside.
-We wouldn't expect to be outdoors for long periods during a January in Chicago or a July in Phoenix.
+We wouldn't expect to be outdoors for long periods during a January in Chicago or a July in Austin.
 In order to assess the sensitivity to weather, I estimate a semi-parametric temperature response function for each metropolitan area in the country.
 Doing so gives us a better understanding of how people react to different ranges of temperatures.

 The graph below plots the estimated coefficients for each 10-degree Farenheit temperature bin.
 The coefficients are relative to a baseline temperature of 60-70 degrees, so they can be interpreted as the change in the number of minutes spent outdoors each as a result of the day being in a particular temperature bin instead of the 60-70 degree bin.